SnoopJ/galois/README.md

 # galois

-A handful of extensions to the IRC chatbot [Sopel](https://github.com/sopel-irc/)
+A handful of customizations for the IRC chatbot [Sopel](https://sopel.chat/)